 peeled and minced

 - 1.5 cups red lentils

-dried (washed and picked over for things don’t belong)
+split dried.
+Please wash and pick over for things don’t belong

 - 1 sprig thyme leaves

 - 1 cup ham chopped or if all you have is the ham bone, just add that.